-There are multiple ways to use podcasts for internal comms.
-But at the end of the day, it’s dependent on your organization and what you’re trying to achieve with your employees.
-But here are a few examples:
+There are multiple ways to use podcasts for internal comms yet at the end of the day, it’s dependent on your organization and what you’re trying to achieve with your employees.

 74% of employees actually feel as if they’re missing out on company news.
 Give your employees short and value-packed updates on company news and happenings.

-Deliver quick interview-style episodes where employees can share some things about them and their roles.
+Deliver quick interview-style episodes where employees can share some things about themselves and their roles.
 It’s even been shown that employee productivity can increase by 25% when they feel connected to one another.

 Keep your employees up to date with what’s happening in your organization’s respective industry.

 The distribution of the podcast is ultimately up to the brand.
-When most people think of podcasts, they think of highly public platforms like Spotify and Apple.
-But you don’t need to share your podcast amongst public networks for them to be a useful and entertaining communication tool.
+When most people think of podcasts, they think of highly public platforms like Spotify and Apple, but you don’t need to share your podcast amongst public networks for it to be a useful and entertaining communication tool.

-Think about who your employees are, the type of content they will enjoy, and find a time that is convenient for them to listen.
-Then and ensure that your audio quality is high, so it is seamless to listen to.
+Think about who your employees are, and the type of content they will enjoy, and find a time that is convenient for them to listen.
+Then ensure that your audio quality is high, so it is seamless to listen to.

 Why not create something they look forward to hearing?